 Would it bother you to know that the federal Centers for Disease Control had been shown your daughter’s health records to see how she responded to an STD/teen-pregnancy-prevention program?
 How about if the federal Department of Education and Department of Labor scrutinized your son’s academic performance to see if he should be “encouraged” to leave high school early to learn a trade?
 Would you think the government was intruding on your territory as a parent?

-The government will have the ability to look at
+The government will have the ability to look at any data they want to regarding your child. |

 Under regulations the Obama Department of Education released this month, these scenarios could become reality.
 The department has taken a giant step toward creating a de facto national student database that will track students by their personal information from preschool through career.
 Although current federal law prohibits this, the department decided to ignore Congress and, in effect, rewrite the law.
 Student privacy and parental authority will suffer